 Find a story you have already written.
 Maybe it is a chapter of your work in progress, maybe it is a practice you shared on another article, or maybe it's something else.
 Take fifteen minutes to work through as many of the steps above as you can.

-If you don’t have something written already, take five minutes to write a story about a woman who has too many litter boxes.
+If you don't have something written already, take five minutes to write a story about a woman who has too many litter boxes (or any other household item).
 Pause for a moment to let your mind clear.
 Then, take ten minutes to work through as many of the steps above as you can.

-When your time is up, share your editing practice in the comments below.
+When your time is up, share your editing practice in the Pro Practice Workshop here.
 If you share, please leave feedback for your fellow writers.